Ceudan/Coden_Portfolio/README.md

 ![Image of bagging and model architecture](images/Architecture.png)

+Achieved mark of 97%.
 We ranked 18th in a coursewide competition (over 300 eligible competitors) with an accuracy was 70.3%.
 After minor improvements, our accuracy increased to 71.3%, which would have ranked us 5th place.
 \
 \
 Skills Learned: pytorch, autograd, optimization, bagging, ensemble